Update package list

 1. Download PostgreSQL.app from postgresapp.com

-2. Drag the app to your Applications folder
+2. Drag the application to your Applications folder

 3. Open the app and click "Initialize" to create a new server